FPGAwars/apio-vscode/README.md

 <!--
-This README page layout and content is optimized for the VSCode Market rather than for the github repo.
+This README page layout and content is optimized for the VSCode Marketplace rather than for the github repo.
+A title or banner are not needed since the marketplace auto generates a banner with the extension name and icon.
 -->

 [![license](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE)